 If you’re an entrepreneur with designs on living and working in Dubai, you might wonder how expensive it is to set up here.
+It’s important to consider the monthly cost and to know your average monthly expenses when moving to this city centre.
 For long-term investors and business owners, it’s worth doing some research to learn what the cost of living in Dubai is really like.

 No matter how successful you are in business, the expense of living in any major city can be a difficult hurdle to overcome.
 Things like accommodation, food, medical needs, public transport and utilities all need to be factored into your monthly spending.
 So, is living in Dubai as expensive as you think?
 Is it an expensive city?